Jason Becker: Not Dead Yet: Critical reception

 Jason Becker: Not Dead Yet opened to general acclaim from critics.
 On the review aggregator Rotten Tomatoes, it holds an approval rating of 83%, based on 24 reviews with an average score of 7.17/10.
 At Metacritic, which assigns a weighted average rating out of 100 reviews from mainstream critics, the film received an average score of 70%, considered to be "generally favorable reviews".

 The film was a New York Times Critics' Pick with Neil Genzlinger stating "This heartfelt documentary is also, more subtly, a tribute to the squadron of caregivers that has enabled Mr. Becker not only to survive for an extraordinarily long time but also to continue to compose music, using virtually the only part of him that still moves, his eyes."

-Empire Magazine gave the film four stars saying "Air Guitar World, Anvil! and It Might Get Loud set the bar pretty high for guitar-based documentaries, but when the phrase "triumph of the human spirit" seems inadequate, you know you’re onto something special.
+Empire gave the film four stars saying "Air Guitar World, Anvil! and It Might Get Loud set the bar pretty high for guitar-based documentaries, but when the phrase "triumph of the human spirit" seems inadequate, you know you’re onto something special.
 The delicately-named Jesse Vile’s crowd-funded film tells the jaw-dropping-slash-heart-breaking story of the genius guitar player who came this close to succeeding Eddie Van Halen and Steve Vai in David Lee Roth’s band, only to be struck down in his prime by the degenerative nerve condition ALS, aka Lou Gehrig’s disease."

 David Parkinson of Radio Times gave the film four stars saying the film "Rivals Julian Schnabel's 2007 film The Diving-Bell and the Butterfly in its portrayal of human courage and fortitude."
 Henry Fitzherbert of The Daily Express called the film "A moving, funny and uplifting documentary about a one-time guitar prodigy, Jason Becker, struck down a horrendous degenerative disease."

 Drew Hunt of Slant Magazine said, "Jesse Vile's film, despite its best intentions, is merely a serviceable extension of his own fandom."